COGS18/COGS18.github.io/assets/intro/syllabus.md

 - Execute Python programs on your local computer, using notebooks and the command line
 - Describe and implement best practices in Python, keeping in mind that programming is done by and for humans

 To achieve these objectives, information will be presented during lecture.
-You will have the opportunity to program in lecture, during codgin lab, and throughout all assignments and your final project.
+You will have the opportunity to program in lecture, during coding lab, and throughout all assignments and your final project.
 Examples throughout this course will be related to cognitive science, focusing on data analysis, artificial intelligence, human-computer interaction, and programmatic thinking.

 ---